Mindful or mind full? An eight week program for people with multiple sclerosis

 A total of 75 adults will be taking part in this pilot project.

-Inclusion criteria will be people who are aged ≥18 years, with a diagnosis of MS, not currently using psychotropic drugs or undergoing psychological treatment, able to speak and understand English, have internet access and an electronic device that they can use to watch videos and to video call (e.g. Skype) and able to commit to the eight-week program that involves a weekly 1 hour online meeting and 15-20mins of daily home practice, starting in May and follow-up up to six months.
+Inclusion criteria will be people who are aged ≥18 years, with a diagnosis of MS, able to speak and understand English, have internet access and an electronic device that they can use to watch videos and to video call (e.g. Skype) and able to commit to the eight-week program that involves a weekly 1 hour online meeting and 15-20mins of daily home practice, starting in May/June and follow-up up to six months.

 Participants will be excluded if they are judged to potentially require individual psychological treatment.
 Participants falling in the high-risk category on a scale of psychological distress will be encouraged to seek individual treatment instead.